REGISTRATION OF LNQ PROGRAMS POLICY

 According to SAQA’s Policy document on the recognition of professional bodies and registering professional designations, Section 19 states the following;

-‘In meeting the policy and criteria for the recognition of professional bodies a recognised professional body may:
+‘In meeting the policy and criteria for the recognition of professional bodies a recognized professional body may:

 Not be accredited as an education and training provider by a Quality Council